Plightin/Lulimi/README.md

-Lulimi: The Zambian Language Engine
+Lulimi: The Zambian Language Engine.

 Lulimi (Nyanja for "tongue" or "language") is a pioneering Neural Machine Translation (NMT) engine designed to bridge communication gaps between Zambia's four primary local languages—Nyanja (NY), Bemba (BM), Tonga (TO), and Lozi (LO)—and English (EN).